The 5 Biggest Opportunities Access Management Offers the Consumer Internet of Things (IoT)

 But, it goes further than that.
 They manage the lifecycle of a users’ consent and ensure that a repository of all the recorded consents a user has given or denied over time exists.
 Consent receipts can be retrieved should unlawful data access disputes occur.

 Users choose whether others can track how they use the device.
 The access platform enforces these choices.
 For example, you don’t want your landlord to see how you use devices.

 5. Provide Better Insights Into The Userbase & Device Use

 Access platforms provide IoT vendors with better insights into how their devices are being used.

-Consumer IoT devices, especially smart home appliances, are used by multiple users, yet vendors struggle to see who is actually using their device and how.
+Consumer IoT devices, ingenious home appliances, are used by multiple users, yet vendors struggle to see who is actually using their device and how.
 By unlocking a more accurate userbase, this information can help IoT vendors in two areas: product management and marketing.

 Consumer IoT ecosystems are complex networks, requiring flexible yet secure access management